Free Budapest Walking Tour by JetSettingFools.com

 Liberty Statue under blue skies, Budapest, Hungary

-The 45-foot-tall statue of a woman holding a palm leaf overhead represents peace.
+MAP.
+This 45-foot-tall woman holding a palm leaf overhead represents peace.
 The Liberty Statue, which is visible from most points along the Danube riverside, sits on an 85-foot-tall pedestal.
-The inscription reads: To the memory of those all who sacrificed their lives for the independence, freedom and prosperity of Hungary.

 Behind the Liberty Statue is the Citadel of Budapest.